The Pratfall Effect

 In 1966, the psychologist Elliot Aronson published a paper with an intriguing revelation.

-His research demonstrated that a simple blunder or mistake could, in some cases, improve the attractiveness or likability of someone.
+His research demonstrated that a simple blunder or mistake could sometimes improve someone's attractiveness or likability.

 Participants in the study were asked to listen to the recording of a quiz show contestant (played by an actor).